Skip to Content

 .skip

 Marks a group or a test as skipped.
-The test runner will ignore anything skipped and will suppress any type errors raised within the bodies of the callback functions.
+The test runner will ignore anything skipped and will suppress type errors inside the skipped callback functions.

 .todo